CyVerse-learning-materials/foss-2019/software_essentials/R_Studio.rst

 	#.csv files
 	read.csv()

-	#reading in from an online source
+	#reading in from an online source or path to the directory if you're not in the right working directory
 	read.table(path/to/file)

 **Data Structures**